ANRGUSC/ML_onChain/README.md

 # ML2SC

 ML2SC: **M**achine **L**earning to **S**mart **C**ontract

 ## Introduction

 ML2SC is a primitive PyTorch to Solidity translator that can automatically translate multi-layer perceptron (MLP) models written in Pytorch to Solidity smart contract versions.

 ## Pytorch Support

-As of now MLPINT supports translating the following pytorch syntax
+As of now ML2SC supports translating the following pytorch syntax

 - classes inheriting the nn.Module
-- __init__(*) and forward(*) member functions
+- **init**(_) and forward(_) member functions
-- super(class_name, self).__init() constructor
+- super(class_name, self).\_\_init() constructor
-- declaring nn.Linear layers in __init__(*)
+- declaring nn.Linear layers in **init**(\*)
-- passing input along nn.Linear layers in forward(*)
+- passing input along nn.Linear layers in forward(\*)
-- Applying an activation function on layer outputs in forward(*)
+- Applying an activation function on layer outputs in forward(\*)
-- Returning the activation output in forward(*)
+- Returning the activation output in forward(\*)

-## Getting Started
+## Dev Environment

+Install Ganache with `npm install -g ganache-cli` and Truffle with `npm install -g truffle`

+## Adding & Translating Models

+To use ML2SC:

-To use ML2SC, clone the repository and define your pytorch models in src/models.py.
-Add translate_model() calls in src/translate.py for your defined models then run src/translate.py.
+1. first clone the repository
+2. define your pytorch models in `src/models.py`.
+3. Add translate_model() calls in `src/translate.py` for your defined models
+4. run `src/translate.py`.
 This will use our translator module to generate solidity contract code in contracts/classifiers/.
-TODO: Give running/deploying instructions

-## Example
+### Example

 Here is a sample input/output pair for interpreting a single layer perceptron.

-### Input
+### Input a PyTorch to Solidity translator that can automati-

+cally translate multi-layer perceptron (MLP) models written in Pytorch to Solidity smart contract versions

 ```python
 import torch
 from torch import nn